Bernstein-Szeg\H{o} measures in the plane: Introduction

-\end{Theorem} Clearly, \thref{th1.2} implies \thref{th1.1} since we can exchange the roles of $x$ and $y$, and apply \thref{th1.2} for the analogous factorization of \eqref{1.17} to get \eqref{1.12b}.
-Another key ingredient of this theorem is \eqref{1.19} which provides a necessary condition for the opposite direction.
-This condition is missing in the one-dimensional case thanks to the Fej\'er-Riesz lemma \cite{Fejer,Riesz}, but the extension of this classical result to several variables leads to a series of difficult questions, closely related to the famous $17^{\mathrm{th}}$ problem of Hilbert which lie at the interface of analysis, algebra and algebraic geometry.
-The identity \eqref{1.19} allows us to completely characterize the measures in \eqref{1.13} by working with a finite-dimensional space of orthogonal polynomials, and by imposing nonvanishing conditions similar to \eqref{1.7}.
+\end{Theorem} One can show that the nonvanishing conditions in \thref{th1.1} combined with the convergence \eqref{1.15} imply the conditions in \thref{th1.2} and therefore \thref{th1.1} can be deduced as a corollary from \thref{th1.2}.
+Another key ingredient of \thref{th1.2} is the identity \eqref{1.21} which is crucial in the two-dimensional setting and provides a necessary condition for the opposite direction.
+Condition \eqref{1.21} is missing in the one-dimensional case thanks to the Fej\'er--Riesz lemma \cite{Fejer,Riesz}, but the extension of this classical result to several variables leads to a series of difficult questions, related to the famous $17^{\mathrm{th}}$ problem of Hilbert which lie at the interface of analysis, algebra and algebraic geometry.
+We prove that the identity \eqref{1.21} combined with nonvanishing conditions similar to \eqref{1.7} {\em completely characterizes} the measures in \eqref{1.20}.
 The precise statement is as follows.